Dismembered Body Halloween Costume with Zombie

 *These items wont be damaged, and can be reused.

 Although this may seem quite a complicated costume.
-Don’t be put off, it was actually fairly easy, and mainly uses things you will already have around your house (with the exception of the latex).
-Its effectively half a bubble wrap body encased in a sweatshirt and jacket, on a backpack.
+Don’t be put off, it was actually fairly easy, and mainly uses things you probably already have around your house (with the exception possibly of the latex).
+The costume essentially makes half a bubble wrap body encased in a sweatshirt and jacket, on a backpack.

 To make it easier, I’ve broken down into sections how we made it.

-For the head, we bought a cheap zombie style mask from the supermarket.
-It needs to be the sort with the full head backing.
+For the head, we bought a cheap zombie style mask from the pound store.
+You need the sort with the full head covered at the back to make a full skull.

 The Zombie Body